carpentries-lab/metagenomics-workshop/README.md

 ## Authors

-The Genomics workshop overview is authored and maintained by the [community](https://github.com/datacarpentry/genomics-workshop/network/members).
+The Metagenomics workshop overview is authored and maintained by the [community](https://github.com/datacarpentry/genomics-workshop/network/members).

 ## Citation

 Please cite as:
-Erin Alison Becker, Tracy Teal, François Michonneau, Maneesha Sane, Taylor Reiter, Jason Williams, et al. (2019, June). datacarpentry/genomics-workshop: Data Carpentry: Genomics Workshop Overview, June 2019 (Version v2019.06.1).
-Zenodo. http://doi.org/10.5281/zenodo.3260309
+Pending Set Version and Data in Zenodo